context-labs/inference-staking/README.md

 # SDK

 A TypeScript client SDK is provided in the `sdk` package.
+The SDK provides methods to read program account state and decode program transactions/events.